AgentFabulous/android_oreo_bacon/doc/style_guide.md

 ```
 Instead, use zero-length arrays as described above to avoid pointer arithmetic
 and array indexing entirely.

+### Boolean type
+Use the C99 `bool` type with values `true` and `false` defined in `stdbool.h`.
+Not only is this a standardized type, it is also safer and provides more
+compile-time checks.

 ## Header files
 In general, every source file (`.c` or `.cpp`) in a `src/` directory should